 We loved our little balcony overlooking one of the streets of the old town which is a nice feature that you don’t often get with hostels.
 Dorm rooms are also available if you prefer or are on a tighter budget.
 If you like to be surrounded by other travellers then Veranera Hostel will be the perfect choice of accommodation in Estepona for you.

->> Click here for the most up to date prices at Veranera Hostel <<
+>> Check out the room options at Veranera Hostel <<